Fujifilm X-T20 vs Nikon D3400

-The Fujifilm X-T20 and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in January 2017 and August 2016.
+The Fujifilm X-T20 and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2016.
 The X-T20 is a mirrorless interchangeable lens camera, while the D3400 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-T20 vs Nikon D3400

 The physical size and weight of the Fujifilm X-T20 and the Nikon D3400 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably larger (24 percent) than the Fujifilm X-T20.
 Moreover, the D3400 is markedly heavier (16 percent) than the X-T20.
 In this context, it is worth noting that neither the X-T20 nor the D3400 are weather-sealed.